-The NRC staff reviewed the information provided regarding power sources for the electrical equipment and instrumentation to support the HCVS operation during the sustained operating period and finds it acceptable.
-The OIP also stated that equipment and instrumentation has been evaluated to perform its function for the sustained operating period under the expected radiological and temperature conditions.
+The NRC staff reviewed the information provided regarding power sources for the electrical equipment and instrumentation and finds it acceptable.
+The OIP also stated that equipment and instrumentation will be evaluated to perform for the sustained operating period under the expected radiological and temperature conditions.